Healthy lifestyle changes can improve the quality of sperm DNA and the likelihood of having a baby.

-Exact IVF® and Exact ICSI® are sperm DNA damage tests available through fertility specialists, which provide an accurate measure of sperm DNA damage.
+Exact IVF® is a sperm DNA damage test available through fertility specialists, which provide an accurate measure of sperm DNA damage.
 The information provided can predict the outcome of IVF and ICSI fertility treatment, helping you and your partner to choose the right treatment.

 Talk to your fertility specialist about Exact tests to understand how they could help you on your treatment journey.